eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 sidebar_label: Windows
 ---

 Windows may seem like an "easy button".
-For eth2-docker, it is anything but, and even for other ways of running a client, there are multiple challenges.
+For eth-docker, it is anything but, and even for other ways of running a client, there are multiple challenges.
 They can all be overcome, and the [eth2 validator wizard project](https://github.com/stake-house/eth2-validator-wizard) aims to do just that.